+We do not buy anything from off the farm to re-sell or distribute to our CSA.
+We are an authentic farm and CSA!
 At Crumptown Farm, our passion is growing the most delicious, Organically raised, nutritious food available using only natural methods such as cover cropping, crop rotation, IPM and OMRI approved products.

 Fertilizers- According to Japanese Natural Farming, the best fertilizers in existence are air, sunlight and water.
 Naturally healthy, biologically active soil will follow.
 To this philosophy, we add cover crops, crop rotation, compost tea and OMRI approved fertilizers.

 Insecticides- We are 100% chemical-free.
 Even organically approved pesticides are kept to a minimum.
 They are used on an as needed basis.

 Fungicides- Our main defenses are healthy soil full of microbial life, crop rotation and the occasional use of lacto bacilli (healthy bacteria).